jaimecgomezz/nvim-dap-ruby-rdbg/README.md

             nonstop = true,
         },
         {
             -- Attach a running `rdbg` instance.
-By providing no `args` nor -- `target` values it's understood that you want to connect to a -- debuggee.
-Please see the #attach-to-debuggee instance name = "attach to a debuggee",
+By providing no `args` or -- `target` values, it is understood that you want to connect to a -- debuggee.
+Please see the #attach-to-debuggee section for more details name = "attach to a debuggee",
             -- The `port` is optional, if isn't provided, you'll be prompted for -- one at the beginning of the debug session